-The result of a £1.5 million refurbishment has been unveiled at YHA Swanage in the South West.
+The result of a £1.5 million refurbishment has been unveiled at YHA Swanage in the South West, including an accessible bedroom.

 The extensive refurbishment has created 12 brand new en suite bedrooms – one of which is fully accessible ensuring that wheelchair users can have access to the youth hostel.